strapi/strapi/docs/3.0.0-beta.x/migration-guide/migration-guide-beta.20-to-3.0.0.md

 If you are using the graphql `register` mutation, the input and response types have changed.
 You can check the code [here](https://github.com/strapi/strapi/pull/6047).

+The `changePassword` mutation got renamed to `resetPassword` to reflect what it does.
+You can check the code [here](https://github.com/strapi/strapi/pull/5655)

 ## Remove `idAttribute` and `idAttributeType` options.

 Currently using the idAttribute and idAttributeType options can break strapi in many ways.
 Fixing this is going to require a lot of work on the database and content management layer.